MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     To select a predefined template, the template must be published (not archived) and must not be linked already to another label.
 When you select this option, you can use an **Edit Template** button to [convert the template into a label](configure-policy-templates.md#to-convert-templates-to-labels).

-    Tip: If you do use the **Edit Template** button, you might find it useful to reference [Tasks that you used to do with the Azure classic portal](migrate-portal.md).
+    Tip: If you are used to creating and editing custom templates, you might find it useful to reference [Tasks that you used to do with the Azure classic portal](migrate-portal.md).

 8. If you selected **Set permissions** for **Azure (cloud key)**, this option lets you configure the same settings that you can configure in a template.